 Understanding complete proteins

-Complete protein are the bare essentials of amino acids that are considered the building blocks for the body.
-These block help build strong muscles.
+Complete proteins are the bare essentials of amino acids that are considered the building blocks of the body.
+These blocks help build strong muscles.

 They are essential because your body cannot make them and so, they have to be acquired from an external source.
 Foods high in these amino acids will help your body get them.